Q: #142. Does God hear a non-Christians prayer?

 Jesus told us to pray to the Father (Mt 6:6)(Jn 15:16), with the Lord’s Prayer being one example (Mt 6:9-13)(Lk 11:2-4).
 I believe the Bible makes it quite clear that we cannot pray to the Father unless we have been cleansed by blood that has been shed to cover our sins.
 Jesus has made this payment for us.
 I am unaware of any case in the New Testament where the prayer of any unbeliever was accepted apart from Cornelius, who God used providentially to bring salvation to the Gentiles (you and me).
 [However, I also strongly suspect Cornelius WAS a believer in Jesus, but salvation had not yet been offered to the Gentiles at that point.]

 The first prayer that is accepted, is the prayer to Jesus, calling upon Him in faith, trust, confession of sin, and repentance.
 Once we do this, we can be ASSURED that our every prayer will be heard.
-If you have never made this decision, please go to our Plan of Salvation link to see how you can do so today.
+If you have never made this decision, please go here to see how you can do so today.

 *** Note: I realize this is a controversial point, however, I truly felt it necessary to address this because I have heard so many people say over the years that they decided God was not real because He never answered their prayers at some point in their lives.
 This may well be the reason why.